msuli1120/repeatcounter/README.md

   2. _output: b_
 * _compare the two inputs and return the result_
   1. _output: false_
-* _above just for trying out the program can compare 2 letters_
+* _above just for trying out the program can compare 2 letters, single letter is always easy from the start_
 ***************************************************************************
 * _start to take in two 2-letter words_
   1. _program split the words to single letters_